Shamswaggirl/Home-automation/README.md

 This project is licensed under the **MIT License**.

 ## Contact
-For any queries or collaboration opportunities, reach out via [GitHub Issues](https://github.com/your-repo/issues).
+For any queries or collaboration opportunities, reach out via [GitHub Issues].